Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Deficiency of myeloperoxidase is the most common congenital pathology of phagocytes, the incidence of complete hereditary myeloperoxidase deficiency is from 1: 1,400 to 1:12 000.
+Myeloperoxidase deficiency is the most common congenital pathology of phagocytes; the frequency of complete hereditary myeloperoxidase deficiency is from 1:1400 to 1:12,000.

-Hereditary deficiency of myeloperoxidase.
-The type of inheritance is autosomal recessive.
-Defects can be in structural or regulatory genes with a large variability of mutations.
+Hereditary myeloperoxidase deficiency.
+The inheritance pattern is autosomal recessive.
+Defects may be in structural or regulatory genes with a large variability of mutations.
 Myeloperoxidase is involved in the optimization of oxygen-dependent cytotoxicity, modulates the inflammatory response.
-Partial deficiency can be hereditary or acquired.
-Even with complete absence of myeloperoxidase, the phagocytosis and bactericidal activity of neutrophils are not violated, since for the destruction of microorganisms an MPO-independent system is used.
-At the same time, patients do not have candidal killer activity.
+Partial deficiency may be hereditary or acquired.
+Even with the complete absence of myeloperoxidase, phagocytosis and bactericidal activity of neutrophils are not impaired, since the MPO-independent system is used to destroy microorganisms.
+At the same time, patients do not have candida killer activity.

-Hereditary deficiency of myeloperoxidase is asymptomatic, but there is a tendency to fungal infection, especially in patients with diabetes - to invasive mycoses.
+Hereditary myeloperoxidase deficiency is asymptomatic, but there is a tendency to fungal infection, especially in patients with diabetes - to invasive mycoses.

-With the deficiency of myeloperoxidase, treatment of infections is carried out according to general principles.
-Carefully prescribe antibiotics, especially with long courses.
-The forecast is favorable.
+In case of myeloperoxidase deficiency, treatment of infections is carried out according to general principles.
+Antibiotics are prescribed with caution, especially in long courses.
+The prognosis is favorable.

 What tests are needed?